HI, MY NAME IS SHANNON SCHUCHARD-YORK, OWNER AND BREEDER OF AKC REGISTERED CHINESE CRESTED DOGS.

 You can look at the rest, but come back for the best!

-I still compete today, mostly with just hauling to The big barrel races.
-I love this sport, and wouldn't Trade anything in the world for it.
-You won't ever Know what true excitement is until you've ridden a Fast horse.
+I still feed cattle at our family feedlot.
+I love this line of work, and wouldn't Trade anything in the world for it.
+I won't ever Know what true love was if it wasn't for the cattle and horses I work with each and every day.
 This is the life I have chosen, and it has Rewarded me greatly.
-Growing up on the ranch was The greatest opportunity a person could have.
+Growing up on the farm was The greatest opportunity a person could have.
 Living In Gods country, being taught morals, ethics, and Hard Work.

 < /div>